Skip to main content

 The Korean Language

-Korean is the official language of both North and South Korea.
-It is part of the Koreanic language family, which is distinct from the Indo-European, Sino-Tibetan, or Altaic language families.
-The language is written in Hangul, a unique script developed in the 15th century by King Sejong the Great.
-Hangul consists of consonants and vowels that combine to form syllables, making it relatively easy to learn.
-While there are some variations in vocabulary and pronunciation between North and South Korea, they are still largely mutually intelligible.
+Korean (한국어, Hangugeo) is the official language of both North and South Korea.
+It belongs to the Koreanic language family, which is distinct from Indo-European, Sino-Tibetan, or Altaic language families.
+Although there has been historical influence from Chinese and some borrowing from Japanese and English, Korean is a unique language with its own grammar, phonology, and vocabulary.
+Despite minor variations in pronunciation and vocabulary between North and South Korea, the two varieties remain largely mutually intelligible.

-Hangul
+Hangul Table

 Differences Between North and South Korean